julep-ai/julep/docs/python-sdk-docs/julep/managers/session.md

 session_id (Union[str, UUID]): The session identifier, which can be a string-formatted UUID or an actual UUID object.
 - `situation` *str* - A string describing the current situation.
+- `overwrite` *bool, optional* - Whether to overwrite the existing situation.
+Defaults to False.

 #### Returns